 As a child, Dave never liked to fall asleep with his own thoughts.
-He always needed some sort of sound to colour the dark silence of his bedroom.
-He'd drift off to scores by Hans Zimmer (which he'd discovered via the Christopher Nolan–directed Batman movies) or songs from his favourite video game, Kingdom Hearts – a Disney-flavoured role-playing game about a cheery teenager fighting the forces of darkness.
+He always needed some sort of sound to color the dark silence of his bedroom.
+He'd drift off to scores by Hans Zimmer (which he'd discovered via the Christopher Nolan–directed Batman movies) or songs from his favorite video game, Kingdom Hearts—a Disney-flavored role-playing game about a cheery teenager fighting the forces of darkness.

 They were spurred on by their music teacher at school, Alyssia Fortly, who Dave remembers as a sweet woman, and more than a teacher.
 She grasped that to motivate children you need to show them how music can enrich their lives.
 Fortly educated them on emotion, discipline, memory, technique, and imagination.
 And she kept kids engaged: teaching them how to play Rihanna songs instead of classical music.

 As his abilities advanced, Dave wanted to play more than what he could find the sheet music for and taught himself how to play by ear.
 By listening, humming, listening, and playing, he learned underground hits like "Today" by south London rap crew 67.
 He was turning himself into a different type of piano player, ripping open a portal into the world of scales and improvisation.

 Dave wasn't really allowed to leave the house.
 He was the youngest of three brothers: One was in prison, and, later, the other would be incarcerated too.
 The family decided they couldn't risk the same happening to Dave, and between the ages of 13 and 16, he became sheltered.
 His keyboard was an escape, but rap became a way to vent.
 When he finally made his name in 2016 as one of UK music's most intriguing young prodigies, it wasn't for the piano; it was for candid freestyles that explored vulnerabilities that would make most other London MCs feel uneasy.